In this post, we discuss Black Box and White Box Testing and types of Black Box and White Box Testing.

 It is also called as Glass Box, Clear Box, Structural Testing.

-White Box Testing is based on applications internal code structure.
-In white-box testing an internal perspective of the system, as well as programming skills, are used to design test cases.
-This testing usually done at the unit level.
+White Box Testing is based on the application’s internal code structure.
+In white-box testing, an internal perspective of the system, as well as programming skills, are used to design test cases.
+This testing usually is done at the unit level.

 White Box Testing Techniques: